jwright303/Cloud-Application-Development/README.md

  - `Docker` must also be installed in order to set up the database that are used.
 Instructions for installation can be found [here](https://docs.docker.com/get-docker/)

 ### Setting up the API
 Once npm and node js are installed you can download some other packages that are needed by the programs.
-This can be done by running `npm install` which will install some of the packages enumerated in
+This can be done by running `npm install` which will install some of the packages enumerated in `package.json`.

+Connecting the API to the database requires that a few of the enviornment variables are set such as the host, user, and password.
+A list of these can be found in `commands.txt`.

+Docker containers for the client and the server must be created as well with certain parameters to set envionrment variables and expose a port.
+The commands for these can also be found in `commands.txt`

+Once these containers are created the last thing we have to do is start our API which can be done by running `npm start` at the base directory of each project